haiheipijuan/apidoc/source/index.html.md

 If the input you provided to one of the API calls is missing or does not validate, you will get a HTTP 4xx response, along with a JSON object response body that provides detailed information on the request errors.
 Errors are a list of error strings.

+## Test Mode

+By default your API key will be in "test mode."
+You can use test mode to safely develop and test your integration.
+Differences between production mode and test mode:

+- Payments: Payments will only be possible from a test IBAN and will not be charged.
+See [Payment API: Test Mode](/payments.html#test-mode) for details.
+- Platform: Businesses created will not be sent to the PSP.
+See [Platform API: Test Mode](/platform.html#test-mode) for details.

 ## Events and Webhooks

 > Example: Webhook request to your server for `cashlink.paid` event